bookdude13/SRQuestDownloader/README.md

 ---
 ## Development
 Feel free to extend this as you want.
 Open issues for bugs and feature requests, and open PRs if you implement some of those yourself.
 I will try to respond in a timely manner :)

+Logs are output to `/sdcard/Android/data/com.bookdude13.srquestdownloader/files/logs/`.
+Logs older than 7 days are removed at startup.

 ---
 ### Disclaimer